The New2Neuropsychology (N2N) Mission

 Pronouns: she/her

 Dr. Taylor Schmitt is a Clinical Assistant Professor in the Neuropsychology Program at the University of Michigan, Department of Psychiatry.
 She earned her bachelor’s degree at DePaul University and her PhD in Clinical Psychology at Saint Louis University, including a predoctoral internship at the University of Oklahoma, and her postdoctoral fellowship at the University of Michigan.
-Dr. Schmitt is passionate about advocacy and using outreach and science to empower voices of individuals from historically underrepresented and marginalized groups.
-Her research focuses on equitable training and education practices in psychology and neuropsychology, patient-centered care practices, the impacts of the COVID-19 pandemic on mental health in students and marginalized communities, and cognitive and behavioral outcomes following deep brain stimulation for patients with Parkinson’s disease.
+Taylor is passionate about advocacy and using outreach and science to elevate voices of individuals from historically underrepresented and marginalized groups.
+Her research focuses on equitable training and education practices in psychology and neuropsychology, patient-centered care practices, impacts of the COVID-19 pandemic on mental health in students and marginalized communities, and cognitive and behavioral outcomes following deep brain stimulation for patients with Parkinson’s disease.

 Administrative Team

-Libby DesRuisseaux, M.S.
+Libby DesRuisseaux, MS

 N2N Administrative Coordinator